English

 Impact

-• There is a tangible love of reading which resonates around school.
+- A tangible love of reading resonates throughout the school.

-• Children are able to read and understand texts at an appropriate level.
-Children can, therefore, access all subjects across the curriculum.
+- Children can read and comprehend texts at an appropriate level, enabling them to access learning across the curriculum.

-• Children write appropriately for audience and purpose.
+- Children write effectively with a clear sense of audience and purpose.

-• Teachers have a deeper understanding of how to teach the skills of reading through the use of Meta-mates.
+- Teachers have a deeper understanding of how to teach reading skills through the structured use of Meta-mates.

-• A richer vocabulary and the tools to engage in more meaningful dialogue around books.
+- Children develop a richer vocabulary and the ability to engage in meaningful discussions about books.

-• Children make very good progress through KS2 and children’s attainment and average progress is well above national.
+- Children make strong progress through KS2, with attainment and progress well above national averages.

-• Children leave with a love of reading.
-Child voice suggests that the books that they are exposed to at Totley encourage them to enjoy reading beyond school.
+- Children leave school with a lifelong love of reading.
+Child voice suggests that the books they encounter at Totley inspire them to read beyond school.

-• Every child leaves Totley Primary as a fluent reader and with the knowledge and skills required to access the high levels of texts that they will continue to be exposed to during the next stage in their education.
+- Every child leaves Totley Primary as a fluent reader, equipped with the knowledge and skills to access advanced texts in their next stage of education.

 Writing Intent